geoffrich/geoffrich.net/src/posts/svelte-action-sticky.md

 }
 ```

-A vanilla JS implementation of this might toggle a class or attribute on the element instead.
-Since Svelte automically scopes styles, it would be hard to target an external like that in the component CSS since Svelte would think the styles are "unused".
-Also, devs new to the code might not know where that attribute/class is set.
+A vanilla JS implementation might toggle a "stuck" class on the element instead of using a callback.
+Since Svelte automatically scopes styles, it would think rules using this class are unused since "stuck" would not be referenced in the component code itself.
 That's why we use a callback here instead.

 This is our basic implementation.
 It has some bugs, but it works well enough to start using it.
-We'll circle back to some edge cases and enhancements later in the post, but let's see how we can integrate this action into a Svelte component.
+We'll circle back to some edge cases and enhancements later in the post, but let's see how we can use this action in a Svelte component.

 ## Using the action in a Svelte component